obayer/MultiWii-HoTT/README.md

 ------------
 1. HoTT v4 capable RxTx system
 2. Enabled telemetry downlink channel on the receiver
-3. RxTx signal cable from MCUs UART Pins to receiver input/output channel (on GR-12 it's channel 5).
+3. RxTx signal cable from MCU's UART Pins to the receiver's telemetry port.
 Be advised that the MCU uses 5V TTL, whereas the HoTT receiver needs a 3,3V TTL (LLC is needed).
 4. Update your MCU with this compiled project (please review config.h before uploading to match your settings).

 Connection Diagram
 ------------
-* MCU(RXTX) \-\-\- LLC \-\-\- \(Ch05\) Graupner GR\-12
+* MCU(RxTx) \-\-\- LLC \-\-\- \(Ch05\) Graupner GR\-12
-* HoTT uses one wire to transmit and receive data which means MCUs RX and TX line have to be connected together.
-From RXTX it goes to a LLC to convert
+* HoTT uses one wire to transmit and receive data which means MCU's Rx and Tx line has to be connected together.
+From RxTx it goes to a LLC to convert
-MCU 5V level to 3,3V HoTT level and vice versa.
-From there the one wire is connected to Graupners receiver on the telemetry port, e.g. channel 05 when using a GR-12.
+MCU's 5V level to 3,3V HoTT level and vice versa.
+From LLC the one wire is connected to Graupners receiver on the telemetry port, e.g. channel 05 when using a GR-12.

 Configuration